-The Company's 8.250% Series B Fixed-to-Floating Rate Cumulative Redeemable Stock, par value \$0.01 per share (the "Series B Preferred Stock") ranks senior to the Company's common stock with respect to rights to the payment of dividends and the distribution of assets upon the Company's liquidation, dissolution or winding up, and on parity with the Company's Series A Preferred Stock with respect to rights to the payment of dividends and the distribution of assets upon the Company's liquidation, dissolution or winding up.
+The Series B Preferred Stock ranks senior to the Company's common stock with respect to rights to the payment of dividends and the distribution of assets upon the Company's liquidation, dissolution or winding up, and on parity with the Company's Series A Preferred Stock with respect to rights to the payment of dividends and the distribution of assets upon the Company's liquidation, dissolution or winding up.
 The Series B Preferred Stock has no stated maturity, is not subject to any sinking fund or mandatory redemption and will remain outstanding indefinitely unless repurchased or redeemed by the Company or converted by the holders of the Series B Preferred Stock into the Company's common stock in connection with certain changes of control.
 The Series B Preferred Stock was not redeemable by the Company prior to April 15, 2024, except under circumstances intended to preserve the Company's qualification as a REIT for U.S. federal income tax purposes and except upon the occurrence of certain changes of control.
 On and after April 15, 2024, the Company may, at its option, redeem the Series B Preferred Stock, in whole or in part, at any time or from time to time, for cash at a redemption price equal to \$25.00 per share, plus any accumulated and unpaid dividends to, but not including, the date fixed for redemption.
 If the Company does not exercise its rights to redeem the Series B Preferred Stock upon certain changes in control, the holders of the Series B Preferred Stock have the right to convert some or all of their shares of Series B Preferred Stock into a number of shares of the Company's common stock based on a defined formula, subject to a share cap, or alternative consideration.
-The share cap on each share of Series B Preferred Stock into a number of shares of the Company's board of directors and declared by the Company, out of funds legally available for the payment of dividends, cumulative cash divi
+The share cap on each share of Series B Preferred Stock is 2.68962 shares of common stock, subject to certain adjustments.
+Holders of shares of Series B Preferred Stock are entitled to receive, when, as and if authorized by the Company's board of directors and declared by the Company, out of funds legally available for the payment of di